 |Crypto.com||Credit & Debit Card||2.99%+|

 If you don’t want to use a cryptocurrency exchange, check out CoinJar.
-This is easier, quicker, and more beginner-friendly than using one of these cryptocurrency exchanges – but their fees are a bit higher.
+This is easier, quicker, and more beginner-friendly than using one of these cryptocurrency exchanges.
+It’s fees are a bit higher, but not really by that much (fixed fee of 1%).

 Keep reading for more details.